 4: Tenzing-Hillary Everest Marathon

-On this event, the main difficulty is that of attitude.
-The start of this marathon in the Himalayas is at an altitude of 5,364 m.
-If the course is downhill with a finish located at 3,446 m, in Manche Bazar (rallying point of many sherpas in the region), it is necessary to be able to absorb the lack of oxygen linked to the high altitude.
-This marathon is considered to be one of the highest and most difficult races in the world.
-After a start at Everest base camp, you will take the high trails of the Khumbu valley.
-A 60 km ultra and a half marathon are also on the program of this race weekend.
+The main difficulty in this event is attitude.
+The start of this marathon in the Himalayas is given at an altitude of 5,364 m.
+If the course is downhill, with a finish at 3,446 m in Manche Bazar (the rallying point for many sherpas in the region), you need to be able to cope with the lack of oxygen due to the high altitude.
+This marathon is considered one of the highest and most difficult races in the world.
+After starting at Everest Base Camp, you'll take to the high trails of the Khumbu Valley.
+A 60 km ultra and a half-marathon are also on the program for this race weekend.

 5 : Inca Trail Marathon to Machu Picchu